-Pertains to liabilities owed by the retailer to the suppliers for goods, services, and other incurred expenses.
-An Accounts Payable Department focuses solely on making sure these liabilities are settled properly.
+This is money owed by the retailer to the suppliers for goods, services.
+An Accounts Payable Department ensures the correct settlement of these debts.

 How consumers know, understand, and recall details on a certain brand.
-This includes a consumer’s ability to identify a brand’s product and established behaviours such as sales or product launches.
+This includes the ability to identify a brand’s product and established behaviours.
+Such as sales or product launches.

-A shopper’s affinity to repeatedly purchase products or services from the same brand or manufacturer even when competitors provide a newer or better offering.
+A shopper’s affinity to repeatedly purchase products or services from the same brand or manufacturer.
+Moreover, continuing to purchase from a specific brand even when competitors provide a newer or better offering.

 Big Box Store

 A term for major retail chains such as Best Buy, Tesco, and Target.
-These large establishments earned the name “big box” because they are often rectangular-shaped.
+The name “big box” resembles the fact that they are often rectangular in shape.